-High-fiber foods include beans, lentils, non-starchy vegetables, nuts and seeds, some fruits, and whole grains like oatmeal, quinoa, and barley.
-Studies show that fiber reduces cholesterol, fasting blood glucose, and hemoglobin A1C.
+High-fiber foods include beans, lentils, non-starchy vegetables, nuts, and seeds, some fruits, and whole grains like oatmeal, quinoa, and barley.
+Studies show fiber reduces cholesterol, fasting blood glucose, and hemoglobin A1C.

 Have Whole Fruit Paired with Protein as a Snack if Needed